 - Paper and cardboard are sent to a paper mill in Auckland to make new carboard products.

-- PET plastic (grade 1) is recycled into new food packaging in Lower Hutt.
+- PET plastic containers (grade 1) are recycled into new food packaging in Lower Hutt.

 If you would like to learn more about recycling you can arrange a tour of the Material Recovery Facility via the Sustainable Taranaki website.